PG vs. VG: What are they & which is better? [UPDATED 2023]

-There are two common ingredients in e-liquid and that is Propylene Glycol (PG) and Vegetable Glycerine (VG).
-These form the base of the e-liquid, to which the flavour concentrate is added and optionally nicotine.
+The two most common ingredients in e-liquid are Propylene Glycol (PG) and Vegetable Glycerine (VG).
+These form the base of the e-liquid, to which the flavour concentrate and nicotine (optional) is added.

 What is Propylene Glycol (PG)?